In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 When disposing of medication, make sure to remove all labels with personal information and recycle the containers at home.
 Place unneeded pills into a plastic container or zip lock bag.

 Lithium-Ion (Li-Ion) batteries are commonly found in cell phones, laptops, cordless phones, household electronics or power tools and are considered hazardous waste when they are discarded.
-Unfortunately, more and more dangerous incidents are being reported involving explosions or fires caused by improperly disposed cell phones or Li-Ion batteries.
+Unfortunately, more and more dangerous incidents involving explosions or fires caused by improperly disposed cell phones or Li-Ion batteries are reported.

 All batteries and electronic waste must be properly recycled or taken to a household hazardous waste disposal facility or event, and NEVER placed in trash or recycling carts!